times-ukraine/energy-scenarios-viewer/README.md

-# marei-energy-scenarios
+# EPMG Energy Scenarios

-Provide a convinient way to explore MAREI energy scenarios using modern web technologies
+This web app is developed to provide a convinient way of exploring EPMG energy scenarios using modern web technologies.